DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 ### Movement & Architecture
 - I like the way the level is built.
 Visually, it is obvious that the player is about to enter a combat space.
+- In terms of the cover objects,
+	- I like the variety that we have.
+Some objects are tall and some are short.
+I like the short ones cuz they allow the player to shoot over them while making the enemies walk around.
+Maybe we could use more of these idk.
+I will say tho, the short objects could be a *teeny* bit shorter so its even easier for the player to shoot over them
+	- As a whole, I think the cover objects are a little too thick

 ### Things that need to be fixed / changed